 Culebra is home to some of the best scuba diving in Puerto Rico and with two dive shops located on the island, booking a two-tank dive is a no-brainer.

 Whichever company you go with, Scuba Diving is not a bad way to spend a day, if you ask us!

 Swim With Sea Turtles at Tamarindo Beach

-The second most popular beach on Culebra is Tamarindo beach.
-Why you ask?
+The second most popular beach in Culebra is Tamarindo beach.
+Why do you ask?
 Well, because of its sea turtle population.

-Located about a 10 minute jeep-ride away from the Culebra Ferry Terminal and 6 minute jeep-ride away from Flamenco Beach, Tamarindo beach is snorkeling paradise.
+Located about a 10 minute jeep ride away from the Culebra Ferry Terminal and 6-minute jeep-ride away from Flamenco Beach, Tamarindo beach is a snorkeling paradise.

 A part of Cayo Luis Peña Nature Reserve, Tamarindo Beach is nowhere near as developed as Flamenco Beach but that’s also part of its charm.